-Fire damages Wyoming abortion clinic ahead of June opening
+Police suspect arson in fire at Wyoming abortion clinic site

 CASPER, Wyo.
-(AP) — An overnight Wyoming fire on Wednesday damaged a building that was being renovated to house a new abortion clinic in the conservative state where opposition to abortion is widespread.
+(AP) — An overnight fire in Wyoming damaged a building under renovation to house a new abortion clinic in the conservative state with widespread opposition to abortion and authorities said they believe the blaze was deliberately set.

-No one was hurt in the blaze in Casper, Wyoming’s second-biggest city, said Julie Burkhart, the clinic’s director, who added that clinic organizers had been receiving harassing emails and telephone messages

-Casper Police spokeswoman Rebekah Ladd didn’t immediately return a phone message seeking information about the blaze and her agency had not released any information Wednesday morning about what caused the fire.

 The clinic, which was also planned to provide other health care services for women, had been set to open in June as only the second place in the state to offer abortions.
 Wyoming’s current lone location for women to get abortions is at a hospital in Jackson, 281 miles (452 kilometers) away.